vs0100/asic-design-class/README.md

 5. Post-layout ngspice simulations.
 6. Find problem in the DRC section of the old magic tech file for the skywater process and fix them.

-Section 3 - Tasks 1 to 5 files, reports and logs can be found in the following folder

-Section 3 - Task 6 files, reports and logs can be found in the following folder

 1. Clone custom inverter standard cell design from github repository